The backbone to health, longevity, and great quality of life is encrypted within our human hormones.

 Why I don’t Recommend Hormone Replacement Therapy?

 The hormones typically prescribed and promoted as “safe” by conventional medicine are NOT natural, and thus, not safe.
-Some of them are made in a lab with chemicals –like progestins – and others, like Premarin–estrogen- made from the urine of pregnant mares.
+Some of them are made in a lab with chemicals –like progestins – and others, like Premarin–oestrogen- made from the urine of pregnant mares.

 It is important to note as well that conventional HRT has been shown to raise the risk of heart attack among postmenopausal women (JAMA, 2002).
-In the 1990’s, the results of a large, government-sponsored study called The Women’s Health Initiative (WHI) –the first large-scale, long-term study conducted of conventional HRT that included 27,347 women ages 50-79 who were followed during active treatment (5.6 years in the estrogen-plus-progestin trial, 7.2 years in the estrogen-alone trial) and for an extended period with no treatment, for a total follow-up of 13 years – showed that conventional HRT can significantly increase the risk of heart disease, stroke, and breast cancer.
+In the 1990’s, the results of a large, government-sponsored study called The Women’s Health Initiative (WHI) –the first large-scale, long-term study conducted of conventional HRT that included 27,347 women ages 50-79 who were followed during active treatment (5.6 years in the oestrogen-plus-progestin trial, 7.2 years in the oestrogen-alone trial) and for an extended period with no treatment, for a total follow-up of 13 years – showed that conventional HRT can significantly increase the risk of heart disease, stroke, and breast cancer.

 In the UK, the number of women in their 50s and 60s who take HRT has risen from 5% 10 years ago to approximately 30% now.

-Bio-identical Hormone Replacement Therapy (BHRT) and Its Advantages
+Bioidentical Hormone Replacement Therapy (BHRT) and Its Advantages